jjmchew/jjmchew.github.io/LS181/01-postgresql.md

     - using `= ANY` is equivalent to `IN`
   - `ALL` : similar to `ANY` / `SOME`, but only returns true when condition evaluates to true for ALL returned values from inner query
     - using `<> ALL` is equivalent to `NOT IN`

+- when querying from a 'sub-table', must alias the 'sub-table' [^43]
+  - e.g., `SELECT col_name FROM (SELECT col_name2 FROM table_name) AS alias_name;` : subquery from table_name has been aliased into 'alias_name' for outer query

+- row comparisons: [^44]
+  - can use `ROW` to construct a 'temporary table' for comparisons, etc.
+    - e.g., `SELECT id FROM items WHERE ROW(name, initial_price, sales_price) = ROW('Painting', 100.00, 250.00);`
+      - this compares name to 'Painting', initial_price to 100.00, sales_price to 250.00 and if each is equal, will return 'true'
+      - similar to doing comparisons with 'AND', but may be faster if there are many fields to compare

 ### DCL (Data Control Language)